Medical Assured Loading for patients travelling for medical specialist services

 - Patient’s name (for minors, please also include the name of the parent or legal guardian)

-- Statement that the individual requires priority loading as they are in need of urgent care where an extended wait at the ferry terminal would cause risk to their health.
+- Statement that the individual requires priority loading as an extended wait at the ferry terminal for a ferry sailing could cause risk to their health.

-- Obtain a MAL letter from a medical practitioner.
+- Obtain a signed MAL letter from a medical practitioner.

 - Arrive at the ticket booth at least 30 minutes in advance of the scheduled sailing’s departure time.